kapazoglou/kapazoglou.github.io/_pages/curated_product.md

 <br>

 #### 5. Handover readiness
-Definition of Readiness
+Once the screens are approved, the project is checked against the Definition of Readiness for the Design team and prepared for handover.

+* Screens for both iOS & Android
+* Design System components are checked, updated or incorporated as necessary
-Design System check/update; Screens for iOS & Android; Frame names, localisation keys and tokens checked & behaviour annotation versus Tech Tickets checked
+* Section and frame names, localisation keys and tokens are checked
+* Behaviour annotation is added as necessary

+After this the screens with their comments are marked as Ready for Development together with all the annotations and attached to the relevant Tech tickets.

 <br>